-Electoral Commission guidance for candidates and agents at elections to the National Assembly for Wales.
+Electoral Commission guidance for candidates and agents at elections to the Senedd.

-7. Oral declarations and restrictions on voting
+7. Oral declaration and restrictions on voting

 7.1.
 The purpose of oral declarations

 92. The essential purpose of oral declarations is to ensure that the public is made aware of any past, present or future financial interest which might reasonably be thought by others to influence the Member's contribution to a debate or discussion.